compose-spec/compose-spec/spec.md

 ### depends_on

-`depends_on` express dependency between services, Service dependencies cause the following
+`depends_on` expresses a startup and shutdown dependencies between services, Service dependencies cause the following
 behaviors:

-- Compose implementation MUST create services in dependency order.
+- Compose implementations MUST create services in dependency order.
 In the following example, `db` and `redis` are created before `web`.

-- Compose implementation MUST remove services in dependency order.
+- Compose implementations MUST remove services in dependency order.
 In the following example, `web` is removed before `db` and `redis`.

 Simple example: